 Remember here, the more sterilized soil you add to your compost, the longer it will take to become fully colonized.
 Try to add smaller amounts of sterilized soil, so inoculation happens fast.

 If you don't have a compost bin, you can add beneficial microbes to your soil as an inoculation, and water them in.
-This will take longer than a compost bin, and you'll end up with less diversity in your soil biome, but it will do the trick.
+This will take longer than a compost bin, and you'll end up with less diversity in your soil biome, but it will do the trick in a pinch.